HLCaptain/jay-android/README.md

 - Static code analysis via [SonarCloud]
 - Testing with a Kotlin native mocking library [MockK]

-## Run the project 🏃💨
+## Setup and run the project 🏃💨

-You need to do ⚠ 2 ⚠ things after cloning the repository!
+You need to do 3 things after cloning the repository!

-### Get your [Firebase] integration 🔥
+### Adding Android project to [Firebase] 🔥

 You need to modify the package of the project, because [Firebase] ***WILL NOT*** let you add Jay as an Android project,